Connecting Buckinghamshire citizens with adult social care services

 - Duration 4 months

-- Client Buckinghamshire County Council
+- Client Buckinghamshire Council

 How we prioritised citizen needs to design a digital front door for adults' services in Buckinghamshire.

-Buckinghamshire County Council (BCC) developed a shared digital provision of information, advice and guidance on all services for adults available across Buckinghamshire to try and help citizens understand and access support.
+Buckinghamshire Council (BC) developed a shared digital provision of information, advice and guidance on all services for adults available across Buckinghamshire to try and help citizens understand and access support.
 However, the council found that the platform actually led to an increase in general enquiries, particularly for services not provided by the council.
 This increase in demand showed the council that the platform was not meeting the needs of citizens.

-BCC needed to redesign their digital front door for adult social services to provide better access to accurate information that would support citizens to find the services they need, while also reducing demand on council staff.
+BC needed to redesign their digital front door for adult social services to provide better access to accurate information that would support citizens to find the services they need, while also reducing demand on council staff.
 The council invited TPXimpact to improve access to quality information and advice for their residents.

-The vision for BCC was to redesign the digital front door for adult services to deliver the best possible content and public services.
+The vision for BC was to redesign the digital front door for adult services to deliver the best possible content and public services.
 We narrowed that down even further and designed a set of digital products and projects across the health and social care portfolio for adult services.
 These would connect people to health and social care provision that is user centred, focusing on meeting the needs of both residents and professionals by providing the information, advice and guidance to help people find and access the right care and support, so that:

 - more people use the website as a front door and are supported to maintain independence

 - there’s reduced demand for formal support from the council

 - we focus on developing content and services that meet citizen needs